contao/docs/docs/dev/framework/translations.md

 }
 ```

 To access a specific Contao translation domain, simply prepend it with `contao_`.
+This also takes care of loading the respective language
+file automatically.
+You do not need to call `System::loadLanguageFile` when using the translator service.

 ### Translations within Contao PHP Templates